Chiswick Lifeboat Station: History

 Chiswick Lifeboat Station commenced service on 2 January 2002, and operated initially with two temporary Inshore lifeboats.
 An E-class Tiger Marine fast response boat was soon placed on service, and was named Chelsea Pensioner (E-003) at a ceremony held at the Royal Hospital Chelsea on 19 July 2002.
 A second lifeboat Joan and Kenneth Bellamy (E-006) also arrived on service at Chiswick in 2002.

 Demand for the services of the Thames lifeboats proved to be much higher than originally anticipated.
 In 2002, their first year of operation, Thames lifeboats were called out over 800 times, accounting for 10% of the total number of call-outs, or "shouts", for the whole of the RNLI nationwide.
-Within two months of opening, Chiswick became, and has continued to be, the UK's second busiest lifeboat station after Tower Lifeboat Station in Central London.
+Within two months of opening, Chiswick became, and continued to be, the UK's second busiest lifeboat station after Tower Lifeboat Station in Central London.
 Between 2002 and mid-2018, Chiswick was called to 3,387 incidents and rescued more than 1,620 people.

 In 2012, three new E-class lifeboat Mark II lifeboats, E-07, E-08 and E-09, joined the Thames fleet at served at both Chiswick and stations.
 Chelsea Pensioner (E-003) was retired in 2015, followed in 2018 by Joan and Kenneth Bellamy (E-006).
 With a new larger E-class lifeboat Mark III lifeboat arriving at in 2019, Chiswick became the principal station for Dougie and Donna B (E-08), and Brawn Challenge (E-09).

-Crew

-The Chiswick station is staffed continuously to provide an immediate response, and is coordinated by the Coastguard.
-The crew is drawn from both full-time staff, and a pool of about 50 volunteers.